kaylwin/RRT-2D-Rotation/README.md

 Once a path is found it is cleaned up by iterating back through previous points and seeing if points can be ommitted without creating a collision

 ## Gridmap
 Old code, basically a very inefficient search that expands outwards from a cube like an onion.
-I wasn't sure if this would work, it does but not nearly as well as the octree so I threw this out.
+I wasn't sure if this would work, it does, but not nearly as well as the octree so I threw this out.

 ## License
 This code is meant for show -- do not use.
 There is no warranty either stated or implied.